sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 Enable this feature by adding `"permissions.backgroundSync": {"enabled": true}` in your site configuration settings.

-Keep your eyes out for improvements to the site admin pages to allow for better insight into when permissions were last updated for users, and the ability to force a refresh of permissions for a user or repository.
+Keep your eyes out for improvements to the site admin pages with better insight into when user permissions were last updated, and the ability to force a refresh of permissions for a user or repository.

 ## Forks and archived repositories are excluded from search results by default